livia360/Capstone_project/README.md

 **The first two components account for about 60% of the variance, and the first five for over 95%.**

 ![PCA colored by Total expenses](./images/pca2.jpg)

+The red points representing the upper quartile of 'TotalExpense' and it spreads across the first dimension.
+There's also a spread of the other quartiles as well.In this representation, the two principal components account for some 60% of the variance in the data.

 # 4. Preporcessing and Training